OhGodADog/sgminer-api-stats-script/README.md

 # sgminer-api-stats-script
 A Shell script for pulling stats from the SGMiner API

-In case you want to monitor your rigs, which are running a SGMiner miner variant, from a Linux machine.
+In case you want to monitor your rigs, which are running a SGMiner miner variant, from a Linux machine with a simple shell script.

-Requires package `nmap`.
+Requires package `nmap` if you do not know your rigs addresses on the LAN.

 Usage:

 `chmod +x sgminer-api-stats-pull.sh`

-`watch -n30 ./sgminer-api-stats-pull.sh`
+`watch -n30 ./sgminer-api-stats-pull.sh` or `./sgminer-api-stats-pull.sh`

 By default, the script searches for either a `hosts.txt` file, or the IP range `192.168.0.0/24`.
-If your mining rigs are on a different network, simply open the script, and change on line 6 the IP range to your desired one, or edit the `hosts.txt`.
+If your mining rigs are on a different network, simply open the script, and change on line 6 the `API_PORT` and on line 7 the IP range to your desired one, or edit the `hosts.txt`.

 Note, the `hosts.txt` IP addresses, must be separated by newline.

-WARNING: IF ANY of the IP addresses in the `hosts.txt` are unreachable (invalid IP or rig offline), the script will NOT work.
-If you are having stability issues, do not use the `hosts.txt` method (simply delete the file).

 Different SGMiner forks may have different API implementation, and may not work as expected.